 What to Do: When the anode rod has given up the fight, there isn’t anything the homeowner can do, except for hiring a licensed, experienced plumber for your gas water repair in Houston.

 Nick’s Plumbing and Air Conditioning Services has been specialists in all aspects of gas water heater repair in Houston, as well as gas water heater maintenance and gas water heater installation since 1979.
 Our licensed and experienced plumbing technicians are available for any gas water heater issue you have and we offer professional estimates and recommendations for all water heater repair, replacements or installations.

 Call the Experts at Nick’s

 The professional plumbing technicians at Nick’s Plumbing and Air Conditioning Services have been Houston’s water heater repair experts since 1979.
-We also offer free estimates and free second opinions on any maintenance or replacement service your system may need.
+We also offer estimates and second opinions on any maintenance or replacement service your system may need.

 Call us today, we’re on the way!